corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/upgrading-cordapps.md

 #### 9. Perform the upgrade

-Once all nodes have performed the authorisation process, a participant must be chosen to initiate the upgrade via the
+Once all nodes have performed the authorisation process, a **single** node must initiate the upgrade via the
                         `ContractUpgradeFlow.Initiate` flow for each state object.
 This flow has the following signature:

 ```kotlin